What is Accounting Entry?

 #7 – Amount due from Customers

-The accounts book will reveal the amount due by customers, reminders can be sent to the customers who do not settle their accounts promptly.
+The accounts book will reveal the amount due to customers.
+Reminders can be sent to customers who do not settle their accounts promptly.

 #8 – Amount due to Suppliers

 The trader can ascertain from the books of accounts the sums he owes to his creditors and makes a proper arrangement to pay them promptly.